imchocomint/hyprplus/README.md

 ```

 #### For hyprland-git
 Install all the required dependencies, then build the packages with the init.sh file pointed to /hyprland-git/ directory instead of /hyprland/.
+Then install like any normal deb-src package.

 ## Build
 Should only be used after installing the packages (this is not an install script since without the required development packages the build process is broken).